lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/editing-pages/instrument-editor.rst

 on the header of a division.

 .. figure:: images/table_mute_divisions.png

-   :alt: Mute divisions in a table
+   Mute divisions in a table

 .. _instrument editor range: